cheesington/core/README.md

 Any comments, suggestions, testing efforts, and PRs are very very welcome!
 Please use the [repository](https://github.com/meteor-useraccounts/ui) issues tracker for reporting bugs, problems, ideas, discussions, etc..

 ## The UserAccounts Guide
-Detailed explanations of features and configuration options can be found in the <a href="https://github.com/meteor-useraccounts/core/blob/master/Guide.md" target="_blank">Guide</a>.
+Detailed explanations of features and configuration options can be found in the [Guide](./Guide.md).

 ## Who's using this?